 Practice Makes Perfect addresses inequities in socioeconomically disadvantaged neighborhoods over the summer.
 Research has found that two-thirds of the ninth-grade achievement gap between lower and higher income youth can be explained by unequal access to summer learning opportunities.
 Students from low-income areas lose between 2.5 to 3.5 months of academic learning each summer, while their affluent peers are making academic gains.

 Practice Makes Perfect is a comprehensive summer education program with a proven “near-peer” model to support students from kindergarten through college matriculation.
 Our programs pair skills development for younger students with leadership development, career training and college prep for older students.
 Through a unique multi-relational approach, Practice Makes Perfect strategically matches academically struggling elementary and middle school students with older, higher achieving mentor peers from the same inner-city neighborhoods.
-Trained college interns and certified teachers supervise the “near-pear” relationship for a five-week, full-day academic experience.
+Trained college interns and certified teachers supervise the “near-peer” relationship for a five-week, full-day academic experience.